 Our company upholds the belief that anyone can participate fully in creating theatre, regardless of race, gender, sexuality, disability, nationality, income, previous experience or personal background.

-All that matters is that a person is kind to, and respectful of others, reliable, pleasant to work with in a team, and able & willing to create top quality theatre and entertainment.
+All that matters is that a person is kind to, and respectful of others, reliable, pleasant to work with in a team, communicative, and able & willing to create top quality theatre and entertainment.

-Our scheduling is designed as best as possible to allow people to participate around other activities, work, studies, family and life responsibilities.
+Our scheduling is designed as best as possible to allow people to participate around other activities, their work, studies, family and life responsibilities.
 We ask everyone who applies to get involved with us, about their availability, to best build a rehearsal and show schedule around them.

 We work with people who range from beginners who have never set foot in a theatre, to national/ international/ Hollywood "names".
 Everyone works together in an inclusive, friendly, supportive and respectful atmosphere - and have lots of laughs along the way.

 We make every effort to extend inclusion and access to audiences too, by keeping ticket prices as low as possible, touring to both theatres, and other venues like churches etc; creating our Theatre Buddies scheme where people who may feel barred by loneliness or not having a friend to attend with, to visit the theatre with a creative social experience; creating free education packs that are shared beyond the confines of the audience, sharing show details and cast/ crewing calls as widely as possible locally both online and offline.